kingmak/MakPad/README.md

 # MakPad
-A very simple text editor (for fun purposes)
+A very simple but functional notepad like text editor <br>